pren1/pren1/README.md

 - [A Pipeline Of Pretraining Bert On Google TPU](https://github.com/pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU)

   A very useful tutorial I wrote when I played around with Google's super-fast TPU.
-Got 40 starts, yeah~!
+Got 40 stars, yeah~!

 - [MMD Variational Autoencoder](https://github.com/pren1/keras-MMD-Variational-Autoencoder)